 Pages: 288 (paperback)

 From a baby's colic to an older child's complaint of "my tummy hurts," abdominal distress is painful for kids and worrisome to parents, ranking second only to upper respiratory tract infections as the most common reason for non-routine visits to the pediatrician.
 In many cases, the discomfort is easily remedied and even prevented, but some kinds of pain indicate a more serious affliction.
 How can parents make the distinction?Dr. Levy offers a guide, drawing from more than two decades of experience as a pediatric gastroenterologist.
 He is professor of clinical pediatrics at Columbia University Medical Center and director of the Children's Digestive Health Center at New York-Presbyterian Hospital.
 My Tummy Hurts is organized for easy reference, providing a handbook for parents and caregivers.
-Available through booksellers.
+Available through booksellers, such as Amazon.

 Author: Leslie Bonci, R.D., M.P.H.